 now add the potatoes, tomatoes, green chilies, the ground chana masala powder, turmeric powder, red chili powder, salt and 1 cup of the strained chana stock.

-stir well and let the curry cook for 8-10 minutes on low to medium flame.
+stir well and let the gravy cook for 8-10 minutes on low to medium flame.

 heat 1.5 tbsp ghee or oil in a small pan.